WHOIGit/ifcb_classifier/README.md

   --type {bin,img}   File type to perform classification on.
 Defaults is "bin" --outfile OUTFILE  Name/pattern of the output classification file.
 If TYPE==bin, "{bin}" in OUTFILE will be replaced with the bin id on a per-bin basis.
 If TYPE==img, "{dir}" in OUTFILE will be replaced with the parent
                      directory of classified images.
 A few output file formats are recognized: .csv, .mat, and .h5 (hdf).
 Default for TYPE==bin is "{bin}_class_v2.h5"; Default for TYPE==img is "{dir}.csv".
+  --filter IN|OUT KEYWORD [KEYWORD ...]
+                        Explicitly include (IN) or exclude (OUT) bins or image-files by KEYWORDs.
+KEYWORD may also be a text file containing KEYWORDs, line-deliminated.

 ```